John RoseBack to Artists

 In 2003 The Frederick R. Weisman Museum of Art purchased a major sculpture from his "Infinity" series and was displayed in the 'Minimalism and More' exhibition.
 Two solo shows followed in January 2004, at the Bentley Gallery in Scottsdale, AZ and at the Robert Berman Gallery in Santa Monica, CA.

-He currently lives and works in Venice, CA and is showing new sculpture at the 'Bentley Projects Gallery', in Phoenix, AZ.
+He currently lives and works in Venice, CA and is showing new sculpture at the 'Bentley Projects Gallery', in Phoenix, AZ and ROBERT BERMAN GALLERY.

-His sculpture, Odalisque (pictured) forms part of the permanent collection at the Kavli Institute for Theoretical Physics.
+His sculpture, Odalisque forms part of the permanent collection at the Kavli Institute for Theoretical Physics.